Supermagnum/ancient-sound/README.md

 A staff with rings on, these rattles when the wooden staff is struck in to the ground (rattlestaff).

-Additions are welcome, but they have to be as good quality as possible, tones separated in their own folder with the instruments name. raw file must be included.
+Additions are welcome, but they have to be as good quality as possible, tones separated in their own folder with the instruments name.
+The raw file must be included.

 Everything should be put in their respective folder.

-Licensed under Public Domain
+Licensed under
+GNU GENERAL PUBLIC LICENSE
+Version 3, 29 June 2007